peter88213/yw-timeline/docs/usage.md

 # Yes: Do not synchronize items with yWriter.

 ignore_unspecific = No
 # No: Transfer all Scenes from yWriter to Timeline.
-Events assigned to scenes having no specific date/time stamp
+Events assigned to
+#     scenes having no specific date/time stamp get the default date
-#     get the default date plus the unspecific 'D' as start date, and 'H':'M' as start time.
+#     plus the unspecific 'D' as start date, and 'H':'M' as start time.
 # Yes: Only transfer Scenes with a specific date/time stamp from yWriter to Timeline.

 dhm_to_datetime = No
 # Yes: Convert yWriter unspecific D/H/M to specific date/time when synchronizing from Timeline.
 #      Use the date from default_date_time as a reference.
 Time is 'H':'M'.
+# Precondition:
+# ignore_items = No AND datetime_to_dhm = No

 datetime_to_dhm = No
 # Yes: Convert yWriter spcific date/time to unspecific D/H/M when synchronizing from Timeline.
 #      Use the date from default_date_time as a reference.
 H, M are taken from the scene time.
+# Precondition:
+# ignore_items = No AND dhm_to_datetime = No

 single_backup = Yes
 # Yes: Overwrite existing backup file.
 Extension = .bak